Macular Degeneration: Understanding Causes, Symptoms, and Treatment Options

 By Clarissa Martin

 Macular degeneration is a leading cause of vision loss, particularly in older adults.
 This progressive condition affects the central part of the retina, known as the macula, leading to blurred or reduced central vision.
 Early detection is crucial, as the warning signs can be subtle.
-Although there’s no cure, treatment options can help manage the condition and slow its progression, preserving quality of life for those affected.
+Although there’s no cure, treatment options can help manage the condition and slow its progression.

 Macular degeneration is a condition that affects the macula, the part of the retina responsible for sharp, central vision.
 As the macula deteriorates, people may experience vision loss, primarily in the central field, while peripheral vision typically remains unaffected.